omiics-dk/long_read_circRNA/README.md

-  --skip-human          Skip downloading the human reference files --skip-mouse          Skip downloading the mouse reference files --skip-testdata       Skip downloading the test data
+  --skip-human          Skip downloading the human reference files --skip-mouse          Skip downloading the mouse reference files --skip-testdata       Skip downloading the test data --installation-path INSTALLATION_PATH
+                        Provide a path for where the script is installed.
+                        Default is ~/long_read_circRNA
 ```

 By default the tool will automatically download references to `./data` and the test data to `./test_fastq`.
 These can be changed by using `--data-output` and `--test-output` flags.